data301-2020-winter1/course-project-group_6020/ResearchQuestionAnalysis.md

 ## Observation from Graph 3
->This graph shows the correlation between wind speed and registered users with the factors of seasons*
+>This graph shows the correlation between wind speed and registered users with the factors of seasons* -Spring less than 5000 registered users
+-When windspeed is high, not many resigtered users rented a bike especially in fall and winter.
+Surprisingly in the spring, registered user's tendency to rent a bike during high windspeed weather is high.
+-

 ![](https://github.com/data301-2020-winter1/course-project-group_6020/blob/main/image/GraphImages/MarlaGraph41.png)
 ![](https://github.com/data301-2020-winter1/course-project-group_6020/blob/main/image/GraphImages/MarlaGraph42.png)